 |A protocol for classifying ecologically relevant marine zones, a statistical approach|Verfaillie, E.; Degraer, S.; Schelfaut, K.; Willems, W.; Van Lancker, V. (2009).
 A protocol for classifying ecologically relevant marine zones, a statistical approach.
 Est., Coast. and Shelf Sci.
 83(2): 175-185. dx.doi.org/10.1016/j.ecss.2009.03.003

 In: Estuarine, Coastal and Shelf Science.
-Academic Press: New York.
+Academic Press: London; New York.
 ISSN 0272-7714, meer

 marine landscape approach; zonation; abiotic variables; macrobenthic species; principal components analysis; cluster analysis; Belgian part of the North Sea